NyapB/MyFirstDoc/README.md

 # MyFirstDoc
-To work on a document with a friend
+To work on a document with Brice Leke